-A thread, in the context of Java, is the path followed when executing a program.
-All Java programs have at least one thread, known as the main thread, which is created by the Java Virtual Machine (JVM) at the program’s start, when the main() method is invoked with the main thread.
+A thread in Java is the path followed when executing a program.
+All Java programs have at least one thread, known as the main thread, which is created by the Java Virtual Machine (JVM) at the program’s start, when the main() method is invoked.

 In Java, creating a thread is accomplished by implementing an interface and extending a class.
-Every Java thread is created and controlled by the java.lang.Thread class.
+Every thread in Java is created and controlled by the java.lang.Thread class.

-Most commercial applications use multi-threading extensively.
+Most commercial Java applications use multi-threading extensively.
 This is done for several reasons, explained in the multi-thread examples below:

 - For faster processing of background/batch tasks: When multiple tasks must be performed simultaneously, multi-threading allows the different tasks to proceed in parallel.
 The overall processing time is reduced as a result.